-To facilitate an understanding of the scope, scale and focus of the Institute, short biographical sketches of Institute founders Galambos and Hanke are presented.
+To facilitate an understanding of the scope, scale and focus of the Institute, short biographical sketches of the Institute Co-Directors Galambos, Hanke, and Burgin are presented.

 In addition to editing The Papers of Dwight David Eisenhower, Galambos has edited (with Robert Gallman) the Cambridge University Press series Studies in Economic History and Policy: The United States in the Twentieth Century.
 At Johns Hopkins University Press, he has edited The Johns Hopkins/AT&T Series in Telephone History and has published extensively on the historical development of America’s telecommunications system and its relationship with the government.
 He is co-author of The Fall of the Bell System and most recently Anytime, Anywhere: Entrepreneurship and the Creation of a Wireless World.

 Prof. Galambos’ major current interest is the process of innovation and its links to the growth of large-scale organizations, professional institutions, and new government programs in the twentieth century.
 He began this line of inquiry with his analysis of the Bell System and is continuing his research and writing on this subject in a series of studies of the pharmaceutical firm Merck & Co., Inc. He authored the historical section of Values and Visions: A Merck Century, the company’s centennial volume.
 Also related are three recent books he coauthored that have been published by Cambridge University Press: Networks of Innovation: Vaccine Development at Merck, Sharp & Dohme, and Mulford, 1895-1995; Medicine, Science and Merck; and The Moral Corporation (the last two works were co-authored with Dr. Roy Vagelos, former Chairman of Merck).
-His study of The Creative Society – and the Price Americans Paid for It is forthcoming in 2011 at Cambridge University Press and he co-edited (with Jeffrey Sturchio) Noncommunicable Diseases in the Developing World (Johns Hopkins University Press, 2014).
+His study of The Creative Society – and the Price Americans Paid for It was published in 2012 at Cambridge University Press and he co-edited (with Jeffrey Sturchio) Noncommunicable Diseases in the Developing World (Johns Hopkins University Press, 2014).